aditbharadwaj/angular-gradient-progressbar/README.md

     c.
 Change Progress bar width using `progressBarWidth` ( default is 7).

-    > Note: Porgres Bar width works in opposite way higher the value lower the width and vice a versa.
+    > Note: Progress Bar width works in opposite way higher the value lower the width and vice a versa.

     `<angular-gradient-progressbar [type]="1" [progressBarWidth]="7"]> </angular-gradient-progressbar>`